Skip to main content

 The enzyme names are:

-Now, let's look at some of the steps, starting with the ones that are powered by ATP, which are also the ones where nitrogen is incorporated into the precursors of urea.
+Now, let's look at some of the steps, starting with the ones powered by ATP, which also incorporate nitrogen into the urea precursors.

 Carbamoyl phosphate synthase I (CPS I)

-This enzyme catalyzes the first "committed" path of the pathway and makes the reactant that enters the cycle, carbamoyl phosphate.
-It requires a specific cofactor, N-acetyl-glutamate (NAG), produced by the acetylation of glutamate by acetyl-CoA using an enzyme NAG synthase which is activated by arginine.
-The reaction is not part of the cycle but provides the input for it.
+This enzyme catalyzes the first "committed" path of the pathway and makes carbamoyl phosphate, the reactant that enters the cycle.
+It requires a specific cofactor, N-acetyl-glutamate (NAG), produced by the acetylation of glutamate by acetyl-CoA using an enzyme NAG synthase, which is activated by arginine.
+The reaction is not part of the cycle but provides input.

 A cytosolic version of this enzyme, CPS II, synthesizes arginine and pyrimidine nucleotides using glutamine as a donor of NH4+, which reacts with carboxyphosphate to produce carbamoyl phosphate.
 It is not regulated by NAG.

-CPS I provides a way to form a (C=O)NH2 unit for urea by condensing bicarbonate and ammonia to form a carbamate, which contains a high energy "motif" with respect to its hydrolysis product.
-(Note: this does not imply that the broken bond is high energy, a misnomer found in many books.)
-Hence the reaction is powered by 2 ATPs as an energy source.
-Urea is a molecule that "carries" both NH3/NH4+ and also carbonate.
+CPS I provides a way to form a (C=O)NH2 unit for urea by condensing bicarbonate and ammonia to form a carbamate, which contains a high-energy "motif" with respect to its hydrolysis product.
+(Note: This does not imply that the broken bond is high-energy, a misnomer found in many books.)
+Hence, the reaction is powered by 2 ATPs as an energy source.
+Urea is a molecule that "carries" both NH3/NH4+ and carbonate.

 A reaction mechanism for carbamoyl phosphate synthase is shown in Figure \(\PageIndex{2}\).